 Johns Hopkins All Children’s Department of Anesthesia is nationally recognized for its quality outcomes and uniform practices, including its high rankings in regional nerve blocks.
 This is important because it helps limit the use of opiates and their side effects, such as nausea and vomiting.
-Our pediatric anesthesiologists are experienced in treating infants and children of all ages and support surgeons throughout Johns Hopkins All Children’s Hospital.
+Our board-certified pediatric anesthesiologists are experienced in treating infants and children of all ages and support surgeons throughout Johns Hopkins All Children’s Hospital.
 The department provides care and sedation to patients in Johns Hopkins All Children’s operating rooms, Special Procedures Unit and MRI/CT services.
 They also care for MRI patients at our Outpatient Care location in Tampa.

 Our anesthesiology team comes from esteemed institutions around the country, each handling more than 1,200 cases every year.
 Many of the program’s fellowship-trained and board-certified pediatric anesthesiologists have advanced training in areas such as pain management and congenital heart disease.
 The team also includes full-time pediatric nurse anesthetists with CRNA certification.